petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferay-product-offering.md

 1. Liferay DXP contains three main capability sets: the core Digital Experience Platform, Commerce, and Analytics.

 1. **All** features are now available to customers with a current subscription to Liferay DXP.
 Previously, the three capability sets were separate offerings.

+1. While the product is called "Liferay DXP", the features it contains are substantial, allowing it to be used in Content Management (CMS), Commerce, Low-Code (LCAP), Portal, Digital Experience, and many other scenarios.

 1. The deployment approach chosen does not impact the features that are provided.